codiume/orbit/packages/astro-vanilla-extract/README.md

 [![typescript][typescript-badge]][typescript]
 [![makepr][makepr-badge]][makepr]

-This astro integration adds Vanilla Extract support to astro
+This [Astro][astro] integration adds Vanilla Extract support to astro

+> **Note**
+>
+> This integration is still in beta and not ready to be shipped, it might break your Astro project during build.

 ## 📦 Installation